Older cleaners like washing soda, vinegar, and salt can replace them all and work just as well. And soda can do much more than clean.

 The next section will contain instructions for how to control weeds in cracks in the driveway.
 As long as you’re using this mixture to discourage ants, you might as well put some on nearby weeds.
 Just make sure you don’t get it too close to what you want to grow.

-Scrub the deck with washing soda in hot water.
+Scrub the deck with washing soda in hot water–maybe half a cup of more per gallon.
 It cleans it and makes it less slippery.

 52. Patios and paths